Operator: Norwegian Block Exchange AS (Reg. No. 920 245 676)

 Surveillance & controls.
 NBX maintains systems, procedures and arrangements to prevent/detect market abuse and to ensure orderly trading; controls include alert scenarios, thresholds and manual review.

 Notification to authority.
-NBX informs the competent authority without delay upon identifying (attempted) market abuse occurring on or through its systems.
+NBX informs the competent authority where required and without undue delay where NBX has reasonable grounds to suspect market abuse or attempted market abuse occurring on or through its systems.

 Enforcement.
 NBX may warn, suspend or terminate access; material matters may be reported to authorities.